Putting out the Welcome Mat

 Word of Mouth

-Word of mouth referral is probably the most successful way to recruit learners.
+Word-of-mouth referral is probably the most successful way to recruit learners.

 An extremely effective recruitment strategy is to involve adult students in promoting your literacy program.
 Adult students are a wonderful inspiration to the community at large as well as to potential learners.
 Word of mouth also relies on family and friends highlighting the need for literacy instruction and the availability of programs.
-ABC Life Literacy’s “Who Wants to Learn?” research further confirmed the importance of family and friends when it found that 32% of potential learners heard about literacy programming from family and friends.

 Knowing this, encourage everyone to talk literacy up!
 Create opportunities by holding community presentations, writing a learner-of-the-month feature article, etc. Incorporate learner testimonials into your promotional material and invite learners to speak at community events.
 Encourage learners to bring a friend to social events or even to a training session.
 Some programs provide learners and volunteers with business cards that they can pass out when talking about literacy.

 Sometimes other organizations don’t even think of suggesting a literacy program, so we need to actively market ourselves to them.
-Link with other agencies and let them know what your program can do for their clients.
+Link with other agencies to coordinate services and let them know what your program can do for their clients.
 Like us, community organizations are very busy and they will need to clearly understand the benefits of your program before they will refer.
 Talk about how you can help each other and work together for the ultimate benefit of the client.
 Be aware of staff turnover at agencies.
 Linking with other organizations should not be a one-shot deal; you need to both create and nurture linkages.

 As well, ask other organizations for their input on recruitment strategies.
 Ask them what would make them want to suggest your program to a client.
-Keep in mind that ABC Life Literacy found in its “Who Wants to Learn” research that 23% of potential learners heard about literacy programming from school or community groups.

 A networking group of social service agencies can be a valuable tool for establishing a working relationship with agencies whose clients might need literacy training.
 In some communities, various social service agencies get together several times per year to network.